benfred/py-spy/README.md

 sudo codesign --entitlements entitlements.xml -fs NAME_OF_CREATED_CERTIFICATE PATH_TO_PYSPY_BINARY
 ```

-You may now run py-spy without sudo, but you will still be asked for your user password.
+You may now run py-spy without sudo.
+You will be asked for your system admin credentials (only once per session).

 #### Linux